svelteness/kit-docs/packages/kit-docs/src/routes/docs/[...1]getting-started/[...2]quickstart/+page.md

 ## Meta Endpoint

-The `kit-docs/[slug].meta.json.js` endpoint will match the `slug` parameter to a Markdown file in `routes/`, parse it and return Markdown metadata such as the title, description, frontmatter, headings, etc. **This endpoint is required.**
+The `kit-docs/[slug].meta/+server.js` endpoint will match the `slug` parameter to a Markdown file in `routes/`, parse it and return Markdown metadata such as the title, description, frontmatter, headings, etc. **This endpoint is required.**

 ```
 src
 └─ routes
    └─ kit-docs
+      ├─ [slug].meta
-      ├─ [slug].meta.json.js <-
+         ├─ +server.js <-
 ```

 ### Resolving